dzapataHDI/nomemory/Programatically-populate-MySQL-Schema-with-arbitrary-test-data.md

 # Generating the Data

-Before continue reading it's good that you have a general knowledge of the [MockNeat](MockNeat) methods and how a [MockUnit](MockUnits) works.
+Before continue reading it's good that you have a general knowledge of the [MockNeat](MockNeat) methods and how the[MockUnit](MockUnits) interfaces work.

 ## Generating Regions

-The `regions` table is mapped to the [`Region.class`](https://github.com/nomemory/mockneat/blob/master/examples/net/andreinc/mockneat/github/hr/model/Region.java).
+The `regions` table is mapped by the [`Region.class`](https://github.com/nomemory/mockneat/blob/master/examples/net/andreinc/mockneat/github/hr/model/Region.java).

 We are going to define 4 regions: